matthewmain/kiss_the_sky/README.md

    - add shadow to gap between leaves
    - performance enhancement: run sun rays less often with stronger intensity (probably need to address plant color-change flashing)
    - fix all forward growth based on y-values by replacing with trig formula to ensure new growth is forward regardless of stalk angle
+   - change petal borders to darker hue of petal color
    - (possibly, some basic gamification like plant height or generation count--possibly to grow a flower tall enough to reach the top of the viewbox in the fewest generations, "kiss the sky")

 <br>

  - update flower structure so that all points are non-verlet, built relationally around the uppermost segment; add complexity to flowers by adding radial symmetry, variable petal counts, petal layers, petal lengths, petal shapes, petal gradients/stripes, etc.
  - gamification: decide whether game should be based on goals like plant height/generations count/flower color/etc., or hybridizing/selecting beautiful complex flowers, or some combination of both?
+   - flower qualities: petal count, color, etc.
+   - plant height
+   - color & height ( i.e., different goals progressively harder, like first to get a flower to touch the sky, then to get a red flower to touch the sky, etc.)
  - image capture every mid summer
  - possibly branching?
  - drawer with tree menu for each gene and current allele values averages, plus ability click plant to reveal individual plant's genes